JiNova/Syntaxnet-Playground/README.md

 ### Using ParseyMcParseface within a small python-script

+The provided python-script should suffice for some small experiments.
+It is very simple and just reads the CoNLL-table from the command-line into an object.
+It only supports the parsing of single sentences so far and is able to either print all provided features of the CoNLL-table, or only the pos-tags (both the universal and the language-specific one).
+The script itself should, due to its rudimentary state, be pretty self-explanatory.

 ### Copying with docker

 You may copy something into or out form a container.
 Keep in mind that is only possible to do this with a temporary container, while it is running.